smoke header image

 Carbon Capture and Storage

-renewable energy iconThe process of Carbon capture and storage comprises of a range of so-called “low carbon” technologies and schemes that are designed to reduce the harmful environmental affects from burning fossil fuels.
+carbon capture iconThe process of carbon capture and storage, or CCS for short, comprises of a range of so-called “low carbon” technologies and schemes that are designed to reduce the harmful environmental affects from burning fossil fuels.

 As its name suggests, the idea behind carbon capture is to capture and store these emissions before they have chance to damage the environment producing a cleaner technology.
 Carbon capture and storage (CCS) technologies pitch themselves along side renewable energy technologies as a way of combating climate change.